409A Valuation Cost in 2026: Complete Pricing Guide

 - Series C+ / Late Stage ($3,000-$15,000+): Complex capital structures, significant financial data, may require PWERM or hybrid approaches

-Capital Structure Complexity
+Does Capital Structure Complexity Drive Up the Price?

-The more complex your cap table, the more time a valuation professional needs to analyze it.
+Yes — the more complex your cap table, the more time a valuation professional needs to analyze it.
 Factors that increase complexity include:

 - Multiple preferred stock series with different terms